Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 This tutorial demonstrates how to perform a multi-objective, multi-physics optimization of BSPM machines using ``eMach``.
 By the end of this tutorial you will be able to:

-* run multi-objective optimizations using ``eMach`` for a wide range of electric machines
+* run multi-objective optimizations using ``eMach`` for a wide range of electric machines;
-* post-proccess optimization data to understand design space; select and share candidate designs
+* post-proccess optimization data to understand a design space;
+* select and share candidate designs from a design space.

 Requirements